abottchen/http_proxy_pe_vagrant_stack/README.md

     Most VMs start with the `base` role which auto-assigns an IP address and sets up network connectivity.
     The default roles can be found in [`data/puppet_debugging_kit/roles.yaml`](https://github.com/puppetlabs/puppet-debugging-kit/blob/internal/data/puppet_debugging_kit/roles.yaml) and are explained in more detail below.

+  - The `pe-master` role is needed to install PE at the correct phase of installation.
+Make sure it is listed below `kill-internet`, or risk running into https://tickets.puppetlabs.com/browse/PE-13905.

 ### PE Specific Roles